ThibArg/nuxeo-keynote/nuxeo-keynote-plugin/README.md

       * If it not a zip, or if the zip does not contain a Keynote presentation, or there is no blob, etc., then the plug-in:
         * Removes the `ZippedKeynote` facet (or does nothing if the document did not have this facet)
         * Cleans up the `KeynoteAsPDF` schema
   * Provides the `pdf_using_pdfjs.xhtml` widget template which
       * Uses pdf.js
       * And displays the pdf stored in the `knpdf:content` field
+  * Installs a `Keynote Preview` tab, displayed only if the current document has the `ZippedKeynote` facet.
+This tab uses the `pdf_using_pdfjs.xhtml` widget.
 * Optimizations:
   * Native caching by the converter service: This avoids the exact same file will not be converted twice in the same session.
-  * A specific field in the `KeynoteAsPDF` lets the plug-in to detect if the zip has already been handled, to avoid unzipping it, searching if it is a zipped keynote presentation
+  * A specific field in the `KeynoteAsPDF` lets the plug-in to detect if the zip has already been handled, to avoid unzipping it, searching if it is a zipped keynote presentation, etc.

 ## Using the Plug-in: What You Have to Do
 Basically nothing special unless you want to/have to: